weiqi-luo/Machine-Learning-Algorithm/README.md

 - Policy Iteration: By modeling the MDP, the optimal policy was obtained by the standard policy iteration.

-- Q-Learning: The policy is determined from the learned Q-function, for all states and actions.
+- Q-Learning: The policy is determined from the learned Q-function.

   <p align="center">
       <img src="pics/policy_3.jpg", width="500">